Skip to main content

 1- Use the scheduled break time when an employee does not clock in for the full unpaid break.

-If this setting is activated, the full scheduled break will be deducted if the employee does not clock their break completely or at all.
+If this setting is enabled, the full scheduled break will be deducted if the employee does not clock their break completely or at all.

 For example, if the employee had a 30 minute unpaid break scheduled and clocks in 23 minutes, the system will automatically adjust the duration of the break on the timesheet to deduct 30 minutes.